 Les was accepted for the CIM candidate's course in mid-1949 and was expected to commence the course the following June.
 During his preparation for service, he had been constantly reminded and assured of the Lord's faithfulness and provision.
 In all things He had been sufficient.
 The future was in His almighty hands, and He who had proved faithful in the past would prove equally faithful and sovereign in the future.

-It is not known where Les's parents worshipped.
-They may have been Presbyterian.
-They were not in membership at the Tabernacle.
-The Tabernacle had what it considered the distinct honour of one of their young men being called to service on the Mission Field in In September 1949, Les China. addressed the Prayer Meeting and told of his call to the CIM, and on Sunday the 11th, the Pastor conducted a valedictory service for him.
+368 in membership at the Tabernacle.
+The Tabernacle had what it considered the distinct honour of one of their young men being called to service on the Mission Field in China.
+In September 1949, Les addressed the Prayer Meeting and told of his call to the CIM, and on Sunday the 11th, the Pastor conducted a valedictory service for him.
 Their prayer was that God's rich blessing would be with him in all his service for Christ in the needy land of China.
+369